Skip to main content

 Activities and Components

 Students who attend selected high schools may enroll in the ACE club program, sponsored by teachers and/or guidance counselors.
-The club provides a student peer support group for underserved students who want to pursue academic excellence.
+The club provides a student peer support group for students who want to pursue academic excellence.
 Activities include presentations from guest speakers, field trips, and activities that enhance student interest in STEM careers as well as provide college preparation information.
 In addition, students gain valuable leadership skills by directing club efforts.
 Students are required to complete a community service project.

 Middle school students who attend selected schools and participate in the NC-MSEN Pre-College Program at NC State University must enroll in an elective course called the MSEN Pre-College Class, which provides assistance with study skills and enrichment in math and science.
 Academic Enrichment Class is for middle school students only.